awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

 Creating a customer managed key gives you more flexibility and control\.
 For example, you can create, rotate, and disable customer managed keys\.
 You can also define access controls and audit the customer managed key that you use to protect your data\.
 For more information about customer managed and AWS managed keys, see [AWS KMS concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.

-If you choose to encrypt your data using a default KMS key or customer managed key, AWS KMS and Amazon S3 perform the following actions:
+If you choose to encrypt your data using a KMS key or customer managed key, AWS KMS and Amazon S3 perform the following actions:
 + Amazon S3 requests a plaintext [ data key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) and a copy of the key encrypted under the specified KMS key\.
 + AWS KMS generates a data key, encrypts it under the KMS key, and sends both the plaintext data key and the encrypted data key to Amazon S3\.
 + Amazon S3 encrypts the data using the data key and removes the plaintext key from memory as soon as possible after use\.
 + Amazon S3 stores the encrypted data key as metadata with the encrypted data\.

-Amazon S3 and AWS KMS perform the following actions when you request that your data be decrypted\.
+When you request that your data be decrypted, Amazon S3 and AWS KMS perform the following actions:
 + Amazon S3 sends the encrypted data key to AWS KMS\.
 + AWS KMS decrypts the key by using the same KMS key and returns the plaintext data key to Amazon S3\.
 + Amazon S3 decrypts the ciphertext and removes the plaintext data key from memory as soon as possible\.

 **Important**
-When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a symmetric key\.
-Amazon S3 only supports symmetric keys and not asymmetric keys\.
+When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a symmetric encryption KMS key\.
+Amazon S3 supports only symmetric keys and not asymmetric keys\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 ## Amazon S3 Bucket Keys<a name="sse-kms-bucket-keys"></a>

 When you configure server\-side encryption using AWS KMS \(SSE\-KMS\), you can configure your bucket to use S3 Bucket Keys for SSE\-KMS\.
-This bucket\-level key for SSE\-KMS can reduce your KMS request costs by up to 99 percent by decreasing the request traffic from Amazon S3 to AWS KMS\.
+Using a bucket\-level key for SSE\-KMS can reduce your AWS KMS request costs by up to 99 percent by decreasing the request traffic from Amazon S3 to AWS KMS\.

 When you configure your bucket to use S3 Bucket Keys for SSE\-KMS on new objects, AWS KMS generates a bucket\-level key that is used to create unique [data keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#data-keys) for objects in the bucket\.
 This bucket key is used for a time\-limited period within Amazon S3, further reducing the need for Amazon S3 to make requests to AWS KMS to complete encryption operations\.
 For more information about using S3 Bucket Keys, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.

 ## Requiring server\-side encryption<a name="require-sse-kms"></a>

 To require server\-side encryption of all objects in a particular Amazon S3 bucket, you can use a policy\.
-For example, the following bucket policy denies upload object \(`s3:PutObject`\) permission to everyone if the request does not include the `x-amz-server-side-encryption` header requesting server\-side encryption with SSE\-KMS\.
+For example, the following bucket policy denies the upload object \(`s3:PutObject`\) permission to everyone if the request does not include the `x-amz-server-side-encryption` header requesting server\-side encryption with SSE\-KMS\.

 ```
  1. {